lucienbill/HorizontalScrollingText/README.md

 Largely inspired from [this code](https://dev.to/techthor/pure-css-continuous-horizontal-text-scroll-42a3).

 ## How to use it in OBS?
-Just include it as a browser source.
+Just clone this repo, and include "newsbanner.html" as a browser source.

 Change the speed, the text, the style however you like.
 You can also set the value `doRandomize` to `true` (in `newsbanner.html`) if you want your newsbits to be reordered at random.